iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 We switched from Drupal's `mailsystem` and `swiftmailer` combination to Drupal's new [Symfony Mailer](https://www.drupal.org/project/symfony_mailer) (`symfony_mailer`) on both Live and Dev servers whilst finding a simple solution to retaining our  use of Mailhog to capture outgoing email on our Dev system.

-Although I've gone into detail below, making the switch really was quite straightforward.
+Although I've gone into some detail below, making the switch really was quite straightforward.
 Those who've done Drupal theming before shouldn't have any problems.

 Why is this important to us?
 ============================

-In addition to Drupal's immediate reasons for encouragine sites to switch from Swiftmailer to Symfony Mailer there are likely long-term benefits to be gained.
-The [Symfony Mailer docs](https://symfony.com/doc/current/mailer.html) show that Symfony is looking at the broader picture by integrating into its services some of the things, like DKIM signing for example, whose integration into our `postfix` instance whose detail our site maintainers have to manage.
+In addition to Drupal's immediate reasons for encouraging sites to switch from Swiftmailer to Symfony Mailer there are likely long-term benefits to be gained.
+The [Symfony Mailer docs](https://symfony.com/doc/current/mailer.html) show that Symfony is looking at the broader picture by having integrated into its services some of the things, like DKIM signing for example, that we have to integrate into our `postfix` instance ourselves.

-[The current and future of Drupal's Symfony Mailer](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/features-and-status)  addresses  several scenarios for integration of the Symfony facilities into Drupal.
+Drupal's Symfony Mailer, [with its current set of features](https://www.drupal.org/docs/contributed-modules/symfony-mailer-0/features-and-status)  addresses  several scenarios for integration of the Symfony facilities into Drupal.
 But here I am only addressing the narrow issue of using  Drupal Symfony Mailer's *Legacy Mode* to get our use of Simplenews up and running with the new mailer.

 We don't use any third party mailing service like Mailchimp.
 We send email directly from our server's `postfix` MTA.
-Testing the functionality and appearance of our simplenews issues is important to us.
+So testing the functionality and appearance of our simplenews issues is important to us.

 To do this we use Mailhog (and thus `mhsendmail`) to capture emails on our Dev system.
 The Dev system runs in a Parallels virtual machine provisioned using our fork of [Jeff Geering's Drupal-VM](https://www.drupalvm.com) which has [Mailhog provisioning built in](https://github.com/geerlingguy/ansible-role-mailhog).